JayOram/email-css-resets/README.md

 For example:
 ```
-body[data-outlook-cycle] a {
+u + .body a {
-  color: inherit !important;
+  color: inherit;
-  text-decoration: none !important;
+  text-decoration: none;
+  font-size: inherit;
+  font-weight: inherit;
+  line-height: inherit;
   }
 ```

-The above CSS targets the Outlook apps on Android and iOS devices which change links to blue and add an underline, without the email developer adding those attributes.
-This CSS 'reset' sets the color to inherit from the parent element and not to have an underline.
+The above CSS targets link attributes in Gmail - to match the parent element.
+Gmail will change links to blue and add an underline, without the email developer adding those attributes.
+This CSS 'reset' sets the color and font attributes to inherit from the parent element and not to have an underline.

 Two main files -